sordina/freewill.it/README.md

 > stack run -- -- --database Memory --safeAuth False --jwtKey key.jwk

+This allows for an in-memory database with no existing users, no requirement for HTTPs, and a persisted key, for resumption of sessions between server restarts.

 If you want to run using postgres, you can pass